Starbucks opens first Reserve store, sees retail rents easing

 Starbucks co-founder and Executive Chairman Howard Schultz, who stepped down as chief executive in April to oversee the chain’s ultra-premium Roastery and Reserve projects, said the new project will help “re-define customer connection and continue to serve as a halo to the rest of the business.”

-“This is GOOD NEWS for Starbucks and the future of our unit economics,” Schultz said in a memo to Starbucks executives on Sunday.
+“This is GOOD NEWS for Starbucks and the future of our unit economics,” Schultz said in the memo.
 “This is not going to be a cyclical change in our occupancy expenses, but a permanent lowering of the cost of our real estate.”

 Starbucks has been opening about 700 traditional U.S. cafes per year.
 It has long-term plans to open up to 30 Reserve Roastery emporiums, 1,000 Reserve stores and to install Reserve bars at 20 percent of its mainstay stores.